 Today’s job force reflects a more diverse population.
 And data shows that diversity, equity, and inclusion matter to job applicants — and to companies’ results:

-In this article, we’ll explore the differences between diversity, equity, and inclusion (DEI) in the workplace and examine how to implement DEI initiatives in your business.
-We’ll also discuss diversity and inclusion best practices, suggest how to promote diversity and inclusion in your workplace, and offer ways to make positive changes at your business.
+In this article, we’ll explore the importance of diversity in the workplace, differences between diversity, equity, and inclusion (DEI) and examine how to implement DEI initiatives in your business.
+We’ll also discuss diversity and inclusion best practices, and suggest how to promote diversity and inclusion in your workplace.

 The first step in understanding where diversity, equity, and inclusion practices in your own hiring may be lacking is to take a close look at where you currently stand.
 Collecting data is an important place to start.
 Without that data, you can’t truly identify issues and make positive changes.